esotericfoundation/license/README.md

 This [repository](https://github.com/EsotericFoundation/license) contains our [Public License](./Esoteric%20Foundation%20Public%20License.txt), which is designed to give everyone certain rights to use and expand on our Licensed Material with some terms and conditions.

+> [!NOTE]
+> This project has been abandoned, and other licenses will be used instead.

 ## Information

 Our Public License is a modified version of the [CC BY-SA 4.0 license](./assets/text/licenses/CC%20BY-SA%204.0.txt).
 For more information, visit the License's [website](https://esoteric.foundation/license).